As we get older, just about every aspect of our body undergoes changes. Sleep is no exception.

 Dietary changes, such as avoidance of alcohol and caffeine after lunch, may be beneficial, as well, Dr. Skinner says.

 The takeaway: sleep patterns change as we age, but older adults should not accept insufficient or unsatisfying sleep as a fact of life.
-With the support of your medical team and the Florida Hospital Center for Sleep Disorders, theres a good chance you can be sleeping soundly again if not like a baby, then something close to it.
+With the support of your medical team and the AdventHealth Center for Sleep Disorders, there's a good chance you can be sleeping soundly again if not like a baby, then something close to it.